Compare Internet TV Phone Bundles

 First, you can use a telephone company in conjunction with a TV company that doesn’t sell phone service like DIRECTV or the DISH.
 In this bundling service, you are basically paying two companies through one bill.
 You start off by picking your TV plan and you then bundle it with an Internet and/or phone plan with a telephone company.

 You may be limited, however, on which carrier you bundle with your TV service.
 Certain carriers may not offer service in your area.
 But most TV companies partner with multiple different telecoms so that there will be at least one service available in almost every area.

 Second, you can use your carrier for all of your services.
 Now lots of major carriers also offer a TV service.
-For example, AT&T has U-Verse TV and Verizon has Verizon FiOS TV.
-You can now get pretty inexpensive triple play offers through plans like U-Verse and FiOS.
+For example, Verizon has Verizon Fios® TV and AT&T has U-verse® TV.
+You can now get pretty inexpensive triple play offers through plans like U-verse and Fios.

 Bundling with Cable Companies